alinz07/sql-employee-tracker/README.md

 <br/>

-## **Motivation**
+## **Motivation and Code Overview**

 To create a command-line app that helps manage a company's employee database using Node.js, Inquirer and mySQL2.
 You can view or add departments, roles, or employees and update an employee.
+My goal with this application was to perfect asynchronous javascript so I kept it all in one server.js file.
+In an ideal application, it would be modularized by the prompt chosen by the user.
+Meaning each of the seven actions you can take would be coded into a different .js file.
+Right now it uses switch statements.
+Other than the needed file for node packages, there is only the database folder that contains the connection, schema and seeds.
 <br/>

 ## **Instructions for using the application**